-YYYY- MM-DD\HH: MM: SS refers to the valid date of the interpolated data in each file and ready to be used by real\nmm to generate preliminary HWRF ICs.
+YYYY-MM-DD\HH:MM:SS refers to the valid date of the interpolated data in each file.
+This file is used by real\nmm to generate preliminary HWRF ICs.

 In the standard out file of each initialization task, you will find the line "INFO: WPS Metgrid completed.", once for gfsinit and once for each fgat hour of gdasinit.